Image

 PREREQUISITES

-Participants should be composers, audio engineers, or programmers with interest in multi-channel composition.
-Experience with MAX is recommended.
+Applicants should be musicians, composers, audio engineers, or programmers with experience in multi-channel composition.
+We recommend workshop participants attend the first week of the seminar.

 PERFORMANCES

-There will be two open-to-the-public performances during the week on Mon + Thurs evenings.
+There will be one open-to-the-public performance during the second week.
 More information will be available later this spring on the specifics.

 WHAT TO BRING

-• Attendees to the workshop should bring a computer and applications they are comfortable using for creating
+• Participants should bring a computer and applications they are comfortable using for creating their projects.

-• Dongles to connect laptop to Ethernet cable
+• Adapters to connect laptop to Ethernet cable.

 Where + When